patrick-dunavan/sf_example/README.md

 The general architecture:

 *** PostgreSQL is the backend database - it houses only the current season's statistics + each season's summary statistics for each player.
-During any web visitor's interaction, the database is not used (other than push/contact requests initiated by the visitor - "add my infomation for the draft") - to maintain maximum performance; for most interactions, the CPU cycles of pointing cahce data into a user's request.
+During any web visitor's interaction, the database is not used (other than push/contact requests initiated by the visitor - "add my infomation for the draft") - for maximum performance; for most interactions, the CPU cycles of pointing cache data into a user's request, forward/ouptut the result.
 Any cache misses are due to the archives - which are not preloading.
 After a season is completed, the individual team/player/season stats are removed (in deference to the season's ending XML representation).
+A cahce "miss" is file-related, -> retreive the file, marshall into the corresponding java structure, save to the (files) cache, and return.

+*** Uses tiles 2.x, many links use ajax calls to replace "id" zones in the page to avoid full page reloading (raw javascript / jqeury / DOM manipulation); this will slowly be replaced by most likey - reactJs.

-*** Every statistic, game score, league/team schedule - regardless of the season - is stored in flat file format XML backed by Castor object mapping (when you see the code -- "_cacheFiles") during a batch operation.
-This helps maximize and adjust the number of archived data stored into memory(using ehCahce) to maintain and predict requests.
+*** Every statistic, game score, league/team schedule - regardless of the season - is stored in flat file format XML backed by (XSD-validating) Castor object mapping (when you see the code -- "_cacheFiles") during a batch operation.
+This helps adjust the number of archived data stored into memory(using ehCahce) to maintain and predict requests.
 The application currently does not predict which data to pre-load/cache - but the opportunity to do so exists.
 The normal "twice a day batch" wall+clock time to calculate the entire season/team/player individual/lifetime stats averages 13 seconds (4 core/HT Intel Xeon cpu).

-*** The current season items are stored into the "application context" in memory; (_cacheObjects);  they are backed by the flatfile interpretations, but accounting for 90%+ of the requests in the application - are pre-loaded into the cache/direct memory.
+*** The current season/detailed items are stored into the "application context" in memory; (_cacheObjects);  they are backed by the flatfile interpretations, but accounting for 90%+ of the requests in the application, are pre-loaded into the cache/direct memory.

 *** The front-end was converted to mobile "friendly" in 2017; I am not a UI expert, but took a UI existing over 10 years and was able to convert it into something usable on a mobile during my "slack time" maintaning the site.

-2018 off-season updates coming:
+It has a long way to rework and make standard.
+The CSS is slowy being converted into LESS for a more standard structure - included in the build as well as triggered / deployed locally when modified.

+Off-season updates coming as time allows:

 *** 1) Convert all XML flat file data into noSQL (mongodb) to easier access/retain the data.

 *** 2) Configure the xml data in mongo to the json equivelent - in order to remove the "java-mapping" equation; most of the pages are JSP-evaluated java structures.
-JSON/other will remove the java mapping from the equation for flexibility.

 *** 3) (pre-req on 1/2 above); Start the process of single/responsive page design; the process has begun with the simple reactJS flow for sponsors - maintain and continue further.